 You can easily redeem your points by transferring them to a 1:1 Membership Rewards travel partner that like Delta, JetBlue, or Emirates to book an award flight with ease.

-The Amex Platinum also comes with a host of other air travel benefits including a $200 air travel credit, $200 in Uber credits, Global Entry application fee reimbursement, and complimentary airport lounge access.
+The Platinum Card® from American Express also comes with a host of other air travel benefits including a $200 air travel credit, $200 in Uber credits, Global Entry application fee reimbursement, and complimentary airport lounge access.

-The sign-up bonus of 60,000 bonus Membership Rewards points is worth at least $600 in award travel.
+You’ll also receive 60,000 bonus miles when you spend $5,000 in three months – worth at least $600 in award travel.
 Note that transferring them to a Membership Rewards travel partner can make them even more valuable.

 Chase Sapphire Reserve